goauthentik/authentik/website/integrations/services/engomo/index.md

 ## testing the login

 - Open a browser of your choice and open the URL `https://engomo.company`.
-- Enter the created user's email adress and hit the small arrow icon to log in.
+- Enter the created user's email address and click the small arrow icon to log in.
 - You should be redirected to authentik with all its login flows you have created by yourself.
 - If you are redirected back to the `https://engomo.company/composer` URL you did everything correct.